fluid-project/floeproject.org/src/collections/news/2024-12-02-erasing-imaginary-lines-healing-the-land.md

     2020 at the start and 2024 at the end, and labelled with the increasingly longer spans of Phase I, Phase II and Phase III along the bottom of the banner.
 Various text boxes with images appear across the banner describing different aspects and phases of the project.
 Thought bubbles with questions also appear along the timeline.
-Figures are drawn to the left of the bannner, indicating scale.
-A title appears above the bannner: tth'i'wum nuw'ilum 'i' Xetthecum yaays, and underneath: Welcome to the Xetthecum Project">
+Figures are drawn to the left of the banner, indicating scale.
+A title appears above the banner: tth'i'wum nuw'ilum 'i' Xetthecum yaays, and underneath: Welcome to the Xetthecum Project">
 <figcaption>
     Project timeline design mockup.